Photography

 - This works well, better than simple image resizing, but the results are nowhere near as good as ON1 Resize AI.

-- I tried IrfanView, but the UI is too simple.
+- I tried IrfanView, but the user interface is too simple.
 It has no browser pane and the preview and thumbnail windows are separate, with the latter not opening by default.

 - Darktable / Raw Therapee / ART (Free)